-Students will be introduced to basic research methodology in order to develop and write a research proposal.
-Course is designed to prepare students to plan, implement, evaluate, and write the culminating thesis or project in the final semester of their graduate research course AR 591.
+Students will be introduced to basic research methodology and literature search in order to develop and write a research proposal.
+Course is designed to prepare students to plan, implement, evaluate and write the culminating thesis or project in the final semester of their graduate research course AR 591.

-Summer Intensive III
+Summer Intensive III - June